Amazon raises price of Prime membership despite soaring profits

 Amazon’s profits in the fourth quarter nearly doubled despite the online giant facing surging costs linked to a snarled supply chain and labour shortages.

-The company, based in Seattle, also raised its annual Prime membership fee on Thursday to 139 dollars (£102) per year from 119 dollars (£88).
+The company, based in Seattle, also raised its annual Prime membership fee on Thursday to 139 dollars per year from 119 dollars.
 This is the first time Amazon has raised the price since 2018.

 Shares of Amazon rose nearly 17% in after-market trading.